Mate value: Sex differences

 Mate value has been seen to differ between males and females.
 Various studies have been conducted to determine what these are, and the extent to which they exist.
 Researchers have found that men place a much bigger emphasis on the reproductive capacity of a mate in order to ensure they are able to produce offspring.
 This reproductive capacity may be determined by focusing on the youth and attractiveness of a female.
 The same study also found that females place a greater importance on financial prospects, status and other qualities that are needed for the long-term survival of the offspring when selecting a mate.

 Ben Hamida, Mineka and Bailey (1998) have also looked into sex differences in mate preference.
 It seems that men tend to select traits such as attractiveness, youth and body shape and size, suggesting a preference for uncontrollable qualities.
-This however differs from what females focus on, which are traits that can be controlled, such as status, ambition, job prospects and physical strength.
+This however differs from what females focus on, which are traits that are thought to be controlled, such as status, ambition, job prospects and physical strength.

 Furthermore, females are more interested in the ability to provide resources in men.
 Trivers (1972) suggested that this was the case due to the higher obligatory biological parental investment.
 Parental investment refers to how many resources, physical and emotional, that a parent expends on their offspring.
 As females carry the offspring throughout pregnancy as well as physically giving birth to them, they have the higher obligatory investment in the offspring than males do.
 Consequently, they require a mate with attributes that means they will be able to support and provide for the offspring once it has been born.
 Females, therefore, aim to have partners that are willing to invest into them and their offspring.

 Although there are differences in mate values between males and females; Buss (1989) also found that traits such as intelligence and health are rated equally in terms of importance by both men and women.
 This suggests that although there are obvious differences, there are also inherent similarities between the two.